 - by the day/week

-CASE HISTORY: One of our fun gigs was a corporate makeover we did some years ago.
-We were titled project managers and nearly everyone, nearly, bought in.
-Departments were growing like mad and what had passed for organization when they were small needed a tune-up and they were smart enough to know it.
+CASE HISTORY: One fun gig was a corporate makeover.
+We were called project managers and nearly everyone, nearly, bought in.
+Departments were growing like mad and what had passed for organization when they were small needed a tune-up.
+They were smart enough to know it.

 The president, a dynamo and the smartest man I know, had the corner office.
 It was lovely even as it overlooked a parking lot.
 There was just one thing: piles of paper on the floor.
 His desk, as it turns out, was immaculate.
 I mean, what can you say?
 To myself I said all the drawers and filing furniture must be full.
 We talked for a while and he told me he is a visual worker: he knows what to do next if he can see it.
 Clearly, a stack of to-do folders or even one folder was not going to work.
 I got up and walked around to where he sat behind the desk.
 I apologized and opened a drawer.
 It was empty.
 Then another and another.
 Each one had nothing in it, not even the center where people usually stash pens and keys.
 The desk was empty.

 Share it on X Twitter: